IoT

 How often should my model be serviced?

-Tyres and wheels
+Tires and wheels

 General maintenance

-The frame, wheels and box etc. are regularly washed and cleaned of dirt.
-Wipe the parts with a damp cloth.
-Avoid dirt in joints.
-Check regularly for loose parts and have them tightened by a bicycle dealer if necessary.Lubricate all visible moving parts: cables, adjustment screws, moving brake parts (NOT brake disks), chain, pedals, bell and lock regularly with bicycle oil.
-Screws, threads and axles can also benefit from a few drops of oil, and the chain should be tightened if necessary.
+The frame, wheels, box, etc. should be washed and cleaned regularly to remove dirt.
+The parts should be wiped with a damp cloth.
+Avoid dirt in the joints.
+Check regularly for loose parts and have them tightened by a bicycle dealer if necessary.
+All visible, moving parts: cables, adjustment screws, moving brake parts (NOT brake discs), chain, pedals, bell, and lock should be lubricated regularly with bicycle oil.
+Screws, threads, and axles can also benefit from a few drops of oil, and the chain should be tightened if necessary.

 Maintenance of wood

-Canopies and cushions
+Hoods and cushions

-Braking systems
+Brake systems

 Safety conditions

-How should the box be loaded
+How should the box be loaded?

-General driving guidelines
+General direction links when driving

 Regulatory aspects

-How many children can I transport?
+How many children am I allowed to transport?

-The Danish Transport Authority's Bicycle Order states the following:
+The Danish Transport Authority'sBicycle Orderstates the following:

 Do we follow directives and standards?